alwinruby/Pong/README.md

 11. Mouse click and draw next

 Use the mouse to control  the player 1 paddle.
 First to three wins.

+###To play the classic game

-All you need to do is download game.html and open in a web browser and play.
+Clone the repository and open game.html and open in a web browser and play.
+The mouse moves the paddle.